 Full-time Enrollment

-Students must be enrolled in [Name] Public Schools on a full-time basis.
+Students must be enrolled in Plattsmouth Community Schools on a full-time basis.
 Full-time basis is defined as attending classes for the full instructional day within the public school system.

 Exceptions are permitted only for:

 enrolled students attending another state accredited institution such as a vocational-technical school or a college or university for school credit;